Sincan2/Monitoring/terranet/docs/html/_sources/install.rst.txt

 ------------

 The first step is to upload your files to your webserver where you can reach them.
-You can rename the folder of the server monitor without any problems.
+You can rename the folder of the TERRANET MONITORING without any problems.

 Run install.php
 ---------------